You have the right to request access to your personal data held by Newman University.

 The anonymity of other individuals or other information which is not considered to be your personal data may be protected, as appropriate, by redaction or omission in accordance with the law.
 Personal data that has already been deleted in accordance with our data retention policies will not be able to be retrieved.

-Certain personal information cannot be obtained under the General Data Protection Regulation and remains exempt under Freedom of Information Act.
+Certain personal information cannot be obtained under the data protection laws and remains exempt under Freedom of Information Act.
 This includes:

 - Confidential references provided or received by the institution